jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 ## [8.4](#84-assess-security-impact-of-acquired-software-osg-10-chpts-1620) Assess security impact of acquired software (OSG-10 Chpts 16,20)

+- Note that an SBOM has become increasingly important for assessing the security impact of acquired software; recall from Domain 1 that an SBOM provides a formal record of all components, libraries, and dependencies within a software product, enabling organizations to quickly identify affected systems when new vulnerabilities are disclosed
 - 8.4.1 Commercial-off-the-shelf (COTS)
   - **Commercial Off-the-Shelf (COTS)**: software elements, usually apps, that are provided as finished products (not intended for alteration by or for the end-user)
-  - Most widely used commercial-off-the-shelf (COTS) software products have been security researcher (both benign and malicious) tested
+  - Most widely used COTS software products have been tested by security researchers (both benign and malicious)
     - researching discovered vulnerabilities and exploits can help us understand how seriously the vendor takes security
     - for niche products, you should research vendor certifications, such as ISO/IEC 27034 Application Security
     - other than secure coding certification, you can look for overall information security management system (ISMS) certifications such as ISO/IEC 27001 and FedRAMP (which are difficult to obtain, and show that the vendor is serious about security)